-ORLANDO, FL - Florida's housing market reported more closed sales, higher median prices, increased pending sales and more new listings in April, according to the latest housing data released by Florida Realtors.
-Closed sales of existing single-family homes statewide totaled 25,206 last month, up 17.9 percent over April 2014.
+ORLANDO, FL - Florida's housing market reported higher median prices, more closed sales, increased new listings and fewer days to a contract in May, according to the latest housing data released by Florida Realtors.
+Closed sales of single-family homes statewide totaled 25,518 last month, up 4.5 percent over the May 2015 figure.

-Looking at Florida's townhouse-condo market, statewide closed sales totaled 11,643 last month, up 8.1 percent compared to April 2014.
-The closed sales data reflected fewer short sales in April: Short sales for townhouse-condo properties declined 52.8 percent while short sales for single-family homes dropped 32.5 percent.
-Closed sales typically occur 30 to 90 days after sales contracts are written.
+Looking at Florida's townhouse-condo market, statewide closed sales totaled 10,455 last month, up slightly (0.1 percent) compared to May 2015.
+Closed sales data reflected fewer short sales and cash-only sales in May: Short sales for townhouse-condo properties declined 40.4 percent while short sales for single-family homes dropped 37 percent.
+Closed sales may occur from 30 to 90-plus days after sales contracts are written.

-Inventory was at a 4.9-months' supply in April for single-family homes and at a 6-months' supply for townhouse-condo properties, according to Florida Realtors.
+Inventory was at a 4.4-months' supply in May for single-family homes and at a 6.1-months' supply for townhouse-condo properties, according to Florida Realtors.